I Inequality and Redistribution

 My book manuscript explores the factors that affect market income inequality in two regions that pursued substantial economic reorganization and integrated into the global economy in a period of intensifying globalization.
 Combining time-series cross-sectional statistical analysis and extensive fieldwork in Bulgaria, Chile, and Peru, I argue that the different patterns of economic restructuring and specialization in these regions have shaped their income distribution in different ways.
 Contrary to existing theoretical approaches, which often ignore economic dynamics, I focus on previously neglected structural transformations related to deindustrialization, agricultural modernization, and specialization in the production of commodities.
 I complement the statistical analysis of these trends with 145 expert interviews with academics, politicians, and policy advisors which explain why governments from different ideological stripes have largely adhered to the neoliberal model in labor market and economic policy.
 Taking a comprehensive view, bridging several literatures, and focusing on a previously neglected outcome, the book illuminates important dynamics that shed light on the constraints that policymakers face in an increasingly interconnected world.

-Redistribution and the Quality of Government: Evidence from Central and Eastern Europe (article)
+Redistribution and the Quality of Government: Evidence from Central and Eastern Europe [British Journal of Political Science 2021] (article)

 The welfare state literature has largely ignored the impact of a country’s quality of government on its levels of redistribution.
 Using cross-sectional time-series analysis of twenty one Central and Eastern European countries, I show that environments characterized by higher levels of corruption, rampant bureaucratic inefficiency, and ineffective enforcement of the rule of law are associated with lower levels of redistribution.
 Poor government directly affects the supply side of the redistribution process by hindering countries’ ability to allocate funds to redistribution and deliver them to their beneficiaries.
 Contrary to existing demand-oriented perspectives, the proposed causal mechanism does not blame lower redistribution on the lack of public support for the welfare state.
 Rather, it focuses on the capacity of states to adopt and implement inequality-reducing policies.
 The results are robust to numerous extensions and model specifications.

-Globalization, Political Institutions, and Redistribution in Central and Eastern Europe (with Aleksandra Sznajder Lee) (article)
+Globalization, Political Institutions, and Redistribution in Central and Eastern Europe (with Aleksandra Sznajder Lee) [Comparative Political Studies 2023] (article)

 We examine the role of political institutions in mediating the effects of globalization on economic redistribution in Central and Eastern Europe.
 The region represents a least-likely case of welfare state resilience in the face of global economic pressures given its reliance on foreign capital and considerable domestic elite support for neoliberal recipes during the postcommunist transition.
 Yet, contrary to the race-to-the-bottom hypothesis and consistent with the compensation perspective, we find that economic openness is on average related to higher redistribution.
 Using the high-quality European Union Statistics on Income and Living Conditions database for 2004–2018, we find that this effect is particularly pronounced in institutional environments where votes are more accurately translated into legislative seats (low disproportionality) and where governments face greater scrutiny both during elections (vertical accountability) and between them (diagonal accountability).
 Thus, even in a region that adopted “competitive deregulation,” the downward pressures of globalization were limited by electoral pressures for economic redistribution.